mgarciadelojo/stuart-challenge/README.md

 - [006-race-conditions.md](docs/adr/007-race-conditions.md)

 ## Assumptions when designing the API

-In order for this exercise to be fully understood by whomever is reading this document, I will start by listing the assumptions I made when designing the API.
+To provide clarity on the API's design decisions, the following assumptions were made:

 ### Main Goal
-The two objectives defined in the `Main Goal` section of the original README.md document made me lean towards the idea that the endpoint...
+The main goals mentioned in the project's original README.md document guided the API's design.
+Specifically, the endpoint:

 ```
 curl -X POST http://localhost:3000/couriers --data '